qxcv/text-games/README.md

 >('//"Knock, knock."//\\n//"Uh, who\'s there?"//\\n//"Orange."//\\n//"Hey, shut the fuck up over there!"//\\n//"Are you seriously telling --"//\\n//"I\'d like some oranges,"//\\n//"You don\'t deserve oranges,"//\\n//"Well you don\'t deserve to live!"//\\n//"Good one,"//\\n\\n//Someone laughs.//\\n\\n//"--knock knock jokes?"//\\n//"Orange you glad that I didn\'t kick your face in?"//\\n//"Catholic guilt at its best I suppose,"//\\n//"I need another shot..."//\\n//"Seriously, face palm,"//\\n\\nIt\'s the Fourth of July.
 I remember because it\'s the day I met \\nSam.
 "Uncle Sam\'s Birthday!"
 His nervous laughter was hard to \\nforget. \\n\\nHe wore an orange shirt with an orange slice on it, making him \\nthe joke of the party.
 I felt kind of bad for the guy; he left \\nthe party alone and no one could remember who had brought him \\nin the first place.\\n\\n', ['Continue'], 0)

-You can edit the main function in MySimulator.py to hook up with your own agent and RL framework.
+You can edit the main function in text_game_simulator.py to hook up with your own agent and RL framework.
 The interface of all three text games are designed so that they share the same interface:
 ```
 (text, actions, reward) = mySimulator.Read() # text is a string (state-text), actions is a list of strings, reward is a float
 mySimulator.Act(playerInput)                 # playerInput is an integer or a string, depending on which game
 mySimulator.Restart()                        # after the episode ends, restart the game
 ```

 For **Machine of Death**, we also provide a paraphrased action mode.
-You can import MachineOfDeathSimulator from MySimulator and initialize a second simulator with "doParaphrase = True".
+You can import MachineOfDeathSimulator from text_game_simulator and initialize a second simulator with "doParaphrase = True".

 The _name_\_\*Id.pickle in text-games/simulators store the vocabulary of each game. _name_\_\*wordId.pickle means state-side vocabulary, and _name_\_\*actionId.pickle means action-side vocabulary.